On this page:

 - communicate with supervisors, manufacturers and consumers to ensure timely, efficient and economical repairs

-- and dismantle faculty assemblies, repair or replace work and damaged parts.
+- dismantle faculty assemblies, repair or replace worn and damaged parts.

 - good manual dexterity and balance while working off the ground

-- the strength, stamina and ability to use proper lifting techniques to lift items in excess of 25 kilograms
+- the strength, stamina and ability to use proper lifting techniques to lift items over 25 kilograms

 - troubleshooting and problem-solving capabilities